thegworld/gtx-browser/docs/security/research/graphics/README.md

 The GPU process is interesting from an attacker perspective for several reasons.

-1. Many of its features are reachable directly from web content by default, which creates an opportunity for malicious websites to attack Chromium users.
+1. Many of its features are reachable directly from web content by default, which creates an opportunity for malicious websites to attack GTx Browser users.
 2. It processes complex data in (mostly) C++ native code, which is difficult to do safely.
 3. It needs the privilege to interact with GPU drivers in the kernel, so our